otrv4/otrv4/otrv4.md

 #### Encoded Messages

-OTR messages must be base-64 encoded.
+OTRv4 messages must be base-64 encoded.
 To transmit one of these messages, construct an ASCII string: the five bytes "?OTR:", the base-64 encoding of the binary form of the message and the byte ".".